datou30/InfoNet/README.md

 Our project page can be found [here](https://datou30.github.io/InfoNet-page/).
 You can utilize it to compute mutual information between two sequences quickly!

+(This project is currently under active development.
+We are continuously working on perfecting this repo and the project page.✨)

 ## Method overview

 Mutual information (MI) is a valuable metric for assessing the similarity between two variables and has lots of applications in deep learning.
 However, current neural MI estimation methods such as [MINE](https://arxiv.org/abs/1801.04062) are a bit time-costly (needs over 1 minute to get the estimation between pairs of data).
 Our work is to extremely make the process much faster.